-- Fixed and limited topics of information are available.
-These are in Score paper or online formats only. С There is a lack of joined up working between health, social care and community.
-Carers have few or no opportunities for face to face conversations about their caring role and support available, other than an immediate statutory carers assessment.
-Standard information is available.
-This is likely to include web Score pages or leaflets, outlining how to reach social care services, and what groups or organisations support carers and how to get a carers assessment.
-There are opportunities for conversations and information and advice provided in this way.
+- There are opportunities for conversations and information and advice provided in this way.
 This is likely to be provided by the local carers centre.
-Signposting to services and supports including financial and benefits information.
-Not much information available is personalised or tailored to the unique individual circumstances.
+Signposting to services and supports including financial and benefits information. - Not much information available is personalised or tailored to the unique individual circumstances.
 Queries are responded to in fixed format.

 Localised and tailored information is available to carers.
-This is Score based on a conversation that draws out what is important to Δ the carer in their unique situation.
-Information is available in flexible and multiple formats. • There is joined up information about local community resources and services.
-Carers are supported to understand their own rights, and the - Carers are supported to understand their own rights, and the rights of the person they care for.
+This is based on a conversation that draws out what is important to the carer in their unique situation.
+Information is available in flexible and multiple formats.

+- There is joined up information about local community resources and services. - Carers are supported to understand their own rights, and the rights of the person they care for.
 They are enabled to make their own decisions, based on the needs of their family, on what to do next. - The health and social care workforce are able to recognise and support carers. - Drop ins are available, where individuals seeking information and advice can have a preliminary conversation.
 These may be in the form of community hubs, talking points or GP surgeries. - Local Authorities are signed up to the the digital offer from Carers UK